department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/complete-a-sub-task.md

 ### Other relevant examples

-* **beta.ssa.gov** The [Check eligibility for Social Security benefits](https://beta.ssa.gov/prepare/check-eligibility-for-benefits) flow is a preparation step ahead of applying for benefits and uses the "One thing per page" principle throughout.
+* **ssa.gov** The [Check eligibility for Social Security benefits](https://ssa.gov/prepare/check-eligibility-for-benefits) flow is a preparation step ahead of applying for benefits and uses the "One thing per page" principle throughout.
 * **Better form design**: There are many reasons why using this pattern with the underlying principle of "One thing per page" is preferred.
 Many of which are [outlined in this article from Smashing Magazine](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/).

 ## How to design and build